pawelgepner/Power_Function/README.md

 - Grzegorz Nowakowski
 ## BUILD INSTRUCTION

-1. Source code  can be found in main.cpp .
+1. Source code in C++ can be found in main.cpp
+2. FPGA's implementations of our function are available in respective *.zp files